 The wild flower meadow at the Wilderness Project Seaford allotments, continues to flourish.

-The meadow is currently in its first season of flowering.
+The meadow in its first season of flowering.
 The site was previously covered in brambles, sycamores and rubbish and the major clear out was funded by the Big Lottery.

 While the new native hedge saplings are growing along the site boundary, the wild flower meadow provides ground cover and extra food for wild life in our new bio diverse corridor.